 Port Description DSL A DSL port to connect the router to the telephone line.
 LAN An Ethernet port to connect a computer or switch.
 RESET A button to restore the factory default settings.
 To restore the factory defaults, push the button (with the device turned on), hold it for 7-10 seconds, and then release the button.
-ON/OFF A button to turn the router on/off.
 5V=1A Power connector.